 Living in the rugged and hot Sierra Madre’s copper canyon, Mexico’s Tarahumara tribe is world renowned for their long-distance runners.
-They incorporate chia into the diet through a drink made up of squeezed lemon, water and chia which they call Iskiate.
+They incorporate chia into the diet through a drink made up of lemon juice, water and chia, which they call Iskiate.
 Legend has it that only after drinking Iskiate are the Tarahumara able to run for such great lengths.

 The longest record the tribe holds for running without pause is a staggering 435 miles, equivalent to 16 back to back marathons.
 And, what’s even more impressive is this jaw-dropping feat took place in just over 48 hours!

 The Tarahumara have lived in this hardy territory for around 500 years and their name comes from their ability to run further than almost any other population on earth, without shoes.
 Those opting to don footwear choose a minimal sandal made of either deerskin or discarded tire rubber.
-This result of this – runners of the Tarahumara have little to no protection around their feet.
+As a result, runners of the Tarahumara have little to no protection around their feet.

-Much research has gone into the physical and cultural elements which distinguish these people from their non-traditional Mexican neighbors.
-It is believed that because running is such an integral part of inter-village communication and the only cultural form of athletic expression available to them, the Tarahumara have undergone physiological adaptations to cater for this.
-Other research looking at their diet forwards an idea more closely resembling that of their ancient ancestors.
-That it is, in fact, chia which accounts for the superhuman endurance they enjoy.
+Much research has gone into the physical and cultural elements which set the Tarahumara apart from their neighbours.
+Researchers believe that because running is such an integral part of inter-village communication, and the only cultural form of athletic expression available to them, the Tarahumara have undergone physiological adaptations to allow them to run so far.

 Chia seeds are unique in that they absorb up to fifteen times their weight in water.
-In our stomach, these seeds expand and become a gel-like substance.
-This expansion can make us feel fuller, slow absorption and aid with weight loss.(2)
+In our stomach, the seeds expand and become a gel-like substance.
+This expansion can help us feel fuller, slow the passage of food through your system so nutrients can be better absorbed, and help with weight loss.(2)

-Chia are one of the best plant-based sources of omega-3s.
+Chia seeds are one of the best plant-based sources of omega-3s.

-The same two tablespoon serving of chia contains 9 grams of fat, 5 of those coming from omega-3 unsaturated fatty acids.
-If we are simply looking gram for gram, chia appears to be a better source of omega-3s than salmon.
+The same two tablespoon serving of chia contains 9 grams of fat.
+Five of those come from omega-3 unsaturated fatty acids.
+If we are simply looking gram for gram, chia appears to be a better source of omega-3s than salmon!
 However, it is important to distinguish the two as animal versus plant omega-3s are different.
 With chia seeds, we are getting alpha linolenic acid (ALA), which our body must convert into active forms to be useful.(8)

-Active omega-3 fatty acids are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).(9) For instance, salmon contains DHA, which is a long-chain omega-3 fatty acid.
+Active omega-3 fatty acids are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).(9) Salmon contains DHA, which is a long-chain omega-3 fatty acid.
 DHA is a component of every cell in your body and a vital structural component of your skin, eyes and brain.
-ALA can be converted into DHA but bear in mind that the process is not very efficient.(10) So, while chia seeds do provide a lot of ALA, it is also important to consume other sources of omega-3 fatty acids.
+ALA can be converted into DHA, but the process is not very efficient.(10) So, while chia seeds do provide a lot of ALA, it is also important to consume other sources of omega-3 fatty acids.